 The old words were sanitize, disinfect, and sterilize - in that order of ascending cleanliness.
 To sanitize means to clean something to the eye.
 A visual inspection should not reveal substantial dirt or unwanted material.
 This is how janitors clean toilets and how health inspectors generally evaluate commercial kitchens.
 To disinfect means to remove pathogens that can cause disease in humans or other mammals.
 It can only be verified with a scientific test, but industry has generally agreed that cleaning a surface with a liquid or gaseous substance designated a disinfectant counts.
 That is not foolproof and there can be places where the disinfectant material does not reach but as long as the facility manager makes a good faith effort, the surface or item is considered disinfected.

 Bacteria are relatively easy to deactivate.
 Other pathogens are harder to kill - viruses, some fungi, and particularly bacterial spores which nature has designed to survive extreme conditions.
 Put a metal medical instrument in a pot of boiling water for a few minutes and you destroy the bacteria, but spores may survive.
 That’s why even hotter temperatures were required.
 Sterilization is the eradication of pathogens for all practical purposes.
 The discovery of prions as a vehicle for disease transmission has complicated things.
 Like viruses, prions are not really alive in the biological sense, but in the right situation they can reproduce and cause illnesses in their hosts.
 If all bacteria, bacterial spores, and viruses are eliminated, we call the item sterilized, even though it may contain prions.
 This issue has come up where surgical instruments that have been sterilized have been found to harbor prions.

 Is a hospital operating room sterile?
 No, it is occupied by human beings with bacteria on their skin.
 (Typical bacteria count is 100 to 10,000 per square centimerer of skin).
 But the operating team can be reasonably sure the scalpel is sterile.

 A person with a normal immune system and no open sores should have no problems with anything that has been disinfected.
 However, when doctors work inside the patient’s body, they want to use equipment that has been sterilized.

-How does anyone know if an item has been disinfected or sterilized?
+How do you know if an item or surface or floor has been disinfected or sterilized?
 Although you could take a sample and examine it for microbes, this is not practical in most cases.
 Managers usually rely on administrative controls - they keep a history of the item.
 It’s largely a matter of keeping track of history and knowing what cleaning process has been executed and when the item was cleaned.

-Autoclaves are meant to sterilize equipment - lab glassware, scalpels, etc. And also to render medical waste harmless.
-We have procedures for validating autoclave operation - the spore strip test.
+Autoclaves are meant to sterilize equipment - lab glassware, scalpels, etc. - and also to render medical waste harmless.
+We have procedures for validating autoclave operation.

 But a new paradigm has arisen in our test-happy world.
 In an effort to be more precise about level of cleanliness, industrial hygienists have developed a new system: Level 1, Level 2, etc.